Dr. Adriana Guillen

 B.A.
 University of Southern California (USC)

 Professor Ikenushi is from northern Japan.
-She joined Palomar in 2011, teaches Japanese languages, culture and literature courses, and administers the Japanese Program.
-Her educations in Japanese studies include literature, history, women’s studies, religion, pedagogy, and linguistics.
-Her research interests focus on women's history in pre-modern and modern literature, with an emphasis on women in the lower echelons of society.
-Her article, “Reinvigoration and Interrogation of the Political Myth of Kiyū’s Suicide in Ariyoshi Sawako’s Furu Amerika ni sode wa nurasaji,” was published in the Journal of Japanese Studies (JJS) summer 2018 issue, and she is currently working on a book.
-Dr. Ikenushi has presented her research at numerous conferences in the US and Japan.
+She joined Palomar in 2011, teaches Japanese languages, culture & literature courses, and administers the Japanese Program.
+Her research interests focus on women's studies in pre-modern and modern literature, with an emphasis on women in the lower echelons of society.
+Her recent article, “Reinvigoration and Interrogation of the Political Myth of Kiyū’s Suicide in Ariyoshi Sawako’s Furu Amerika ni sode wa nurasaji,” was published in the Journal of Japanese Studies (JJS) Summer 2018 issue, and she is currently working on a book and other articles.
+She has presented her research at conferences in the US and Japan including the American Association of Teachers of Japanese, JAFOR Conference on Asian Studies, South Conference/Association for Asian Studies, Hawaii International Conference on Arts and Humanities, etc.

 Prof. Beatrice Manneh